beve-org/beve/README.md

 1 -> string
 ```

-For boolean or string types the next bit indicates whether the type is a boolean or a string.
-The last two bits are used as the BYTE COUNT for the character size of the string.
+For boolean or string types the next bit indicates whether the type is a boolean or a string

+Layout: `HEADER | SIZE | data_bytes`

+### Boolean arrays

 Boolean arrays are stored using single bits for booleans and packed to the nearest byte.

-Layout: `HEADER | SIZE | data_bytes`

-## Generic Arrays
+## Generic Array

 Generic arrays expect elements to have headers.